Homework Strategies For Your Child: Teaching Kids Time Management

 When to seek help: Teen therapy for time management

-It may also be worthwhile to considering whether a consistent pattern of poor time management might be indicative of another issue may also be worthwhile.
+It may also be worthwhile to consider whether a consistent pattern of poor time management might be indicative of another issue may also be worthwhile.
 Some learning disabilities and mental health disorders may affect a person’s ability to stay organized, in which case it may be necessary to seek the help of a professional for diagnosis and treatment.

 Teens who struggle with time management may benefit from the intervention of a licensed counselor.
 A counselor can help identify underlying factors contributing to time management or academic issues and provide helpful strategies for organization, planning, and more.
 Through online therapy through a platform like TeenCounseling, teens can connect with a licensed mental health professional from the comfort of home.